 So what changes should we expect?
 There are two major clauses to be aware of.

 Eviction grounds are much as before with two exceptions.
-The first being that the tenant can give two months’ notice at the outset of the tenancy.
+The first being that the tenant can give 28 days’ notice at the outset of the tenancy.
 The second being the removal of the ‘no fault’ ground for eviction.
 This means that tenancies are open ended and the landlord can only give notice if they wish to sell, or the tenant does not honour the terms of the tenancy.

 This provides much greater protection to the tenant.
 As long as they uphold the terms of their lease, they do not have to leave the property on any named date.
 Ever.
 Great for tenants, but a scary prospect in many ways for a landlord.